What are the Different Types of Drama – And Their Value

 Epic Mode

-Long narrative poems that often depict the adventures and achievements of heroic figures or the history of a nation.
+Long narrative poems that depict the adventures and achievements of heroic figures or the history of a nation.

 • Key Features: Large scope, often involving supernatural elements, detailed battle scenes, long formal speeches, divine interventions, and a formal and elevated style.